-- Close all SmartConsole windows and clients.

-- Use Database Tool (GuiDBEdit Tool) (see sk13009) to modify the value of the firewall\properties attribute radius\groups\attr to the new RADIUS attribute.

-- 3. Save the changes.

-- 4. Close Database Tool (GuiDBEdit Tool).

-- Open SmartConsole.

-- 6. Install the policy.

-- 7. On the RADIUS server, make sure that you use the same RADIUS attribute on users' Return lists that corresponds to the Firewall user group that they access.
+- Close all SmartConsole windows connected to the Management Server. - 2.
+Connect with Database Tool (GuiDBEdit Tool) to the Management Server. - 3.
+Change the value of the firewall_properties attribute radius_groups_attr to the new RADIUS attribute. - 4.
+Save the changes. - Close Database Tool (GuiDBEdit Tool). - Open SmartConsole. - 7.
+Install the policy. - 8.
+On the RADIUS server, make sure that you use the same RADIUS attribute on users' Return lists that corresponds to the Firewall user group that they access.